It’s all about how to use gel stain today and bunches of past projects I’ve used it on!

 So, for the first part of this post, I’ll go over tips of use, best practices, topcoats, and just basically how to use gel stain, etc.

 I mainly use this product for refreshing old finishes so most of this “how-to” post will speak to that.
 You can absolutely use gel stain on raw, unfinished wood too, however. ( I have and shared those projects further down)

 Then I’ll share links to 10+ projects I’ve done using gel stain.

 What kind of prep is needed for gel stain??

 First things first, clean (and dry) the surface you are going to apply gel stain very well before beginning.

 Quite honestly, I’ve not had to do very much prep for any piece I’ve done before using it.

 However, there are some things to consider and keep in mind.

 Shiny, well intact finishes will not play very nicely with gel stain or any stain, for that matter.
 If you have a very shiny surface, this stain is going to sit right on top and not really do very much good.
-It doesn’t sink into wood like traditional stain does, but it does soak in somewhat. (unlike the other stain product I mentioned above, which completely lays on top)
+It doesn’t sink into the wood like traditional stain does, but it does soak in somewhat. (unlike the other stain product I mentioned above, which completely lays on top)

 If you have a shiny finish, you will need to lightly sand it with about a 320 or so grit, sandpaper or sanding block.